zellerin/heroku-buildpack-cl2/README.md

 * Doesn't install patched portableaserve and wuwei.
 You are free to use any webserver.
   If you need a version not available in quicklisp, you can fetch it as a git submodule of your application.
-* Doesn't force your application to be built into a lisp image at Heroku.
+* Doesn't force your application to be built into a saved lisp image at Heroku.
-  We recommend the application and libraries to be deployed together with sources;
-  and prebuild .fasl files to speedup loading.
-While lisp image may be appropriate sometimes, often it won't work.
+  We recommend the build output to consist of full application and libraries sources together with prebuild .fasl files to speedup loading.
+You can build lisp image, but often this will lead to problems.
 For example, many libraries keep static files (e.g css, javascript) in their repositories and access the files using `asdf:system-relative-pathname`.
 If lisp image is saved and copied to another location (as it happens with build results at Heroku), those libraries will not find their static files.

 ## Usage
 To feel comfortable, read about Heroku [Procfile](https://devcenter.heroku.com/articles/procfile)